 Yes!
-It is important that the animals reach the abattoir in as normal condition as possible.
+It is important that the animals reach the processor in as normal condition as possible.
 Minimising stress and ensuring animals have enough energy reserves will assist in achieving an ideal pH-temperature decline.
 By following the MSA guidelines (see MSA Tips & Tools: MSA requirements for handling cattle) and ensuring the cattle have adequate finish, producers can give their consignment the best possible opportunity to provide a satisfying eating experience for the consumer.

-Level 1, 40 Mount Street North Sydney NSW 2059 Ph: +61 2 9463 9333 Fax: +61 2 9463 9393 www.mla.com.au
+Level 1, 40 Mount Street, North Sydney NSW 2060 P: 1800 023 100 mla.com.au